On Teaching People’s History

-In 1978, Richardson began working with Henry Hampton and Blackside Productions on an early version of what would become the Eyes On The Prize series; major production for this Academy Award-nominated, six-hour PBS series began in 1986, during which time she acted as researcher and content advisor.
-For Eyes On The Prize II, the subsequent eight-hour series, Richardson was the series associate producer.
+In 1978, Richardson began working with Henry Hampton and Blackside Productions on an early version of what would become the Eyes On The Prize series; major production for this Academy Award-nominated, six-hour PBS series began in 1986, during which time she acted as researcher and content adviser.
+For Eyes On The Prize II, the subsequent eight-hour series, Richardson was the series associate producer and then became education director for the full 14-hour series.
 Beginning in 1982, Richardson was director of information for the United Church of Christ Commission for Racial Justice, participating in its protests against police brutality in New York City, and its bus caravans to the Alabama Black Belt to counter the Reagan Administration’s intimidation of elderly African American voters.
 Richardson later co-produced Blackside’s 1994 Emmy and Peabody Award-winning documentary, Malcolm X: Make It Plain (for PBS’s The American Experience).

 Richardson and five other SNCC women, edited Hands on the Freedom Plow: Personal Accounts By Women in SNCC.
 The anthology, published by University of Illinois Press, includes the courageous stories of over fifty SNCC women.

 Richardson received an Image Award for Vision and Excellence from Women in Film and Video.
 She lectures, writes, and conducts professional development workshops for teachers about the history and values of the Civil Rights Movement and their relevance to current issues.